Education & Training

 - Losses related to life transitions

 - Obsessive-compulsive disorder

 English, Hindi, Urdu and Kannada.

 Banupriya identifies as a first-generation immigrant of Indian origin.
-Having spent a significant part of her life in South Asia, her understanding of the region’s complex history, political milieu, family dynamics, and power relations is that of a participant’s.
-This knowledge informs her work and enables her to often explore these socio-cultural aspects which occupy a prominent place in one’s intergenerational and personal story.
+Having spent a considerable part of her life in South Asia, specifically in the Indian subcontinent, she has a deep understanding of the region’s complex history, political milieu, family dynamics and power relations.
+This knowledge and lived experience of being a part of a rich cultural heritage informs her work and enables her to explore various socio-cultural factors which have a place in the personal and intergenerational narratives shared by her clients.